 What is a long-acting inhaler?

 Long-acting inhaled medication is not helpful in emergency situations.
 The inhaled treatment is delayed in this type of medication.
 The long-acting inhaler is used routinely and works “behind the scenes” to manage inflammation.
 It is important for the person in your care to use their long-acting inhaler as prescribed (never missing a dose) in order to maintain their ability to breathe.
+The Asthma Society of Canada refers to this type of medication as a "controller."

 The person you are caring for may be prescribed both short-acting and long-acting inhaled medications.
 Make sure that each inhaler is labeled appropriately so that the correct medication is used in an emergency.
 As with all medications, it is important to check the expiry date on inhalers.
 Prescriptions should be re-filled at the pharmacy on a regular basis so that the person in your care is never without their inhaler(s) as this can result in a life-threatening situation.